initialcontext/esurient/README.md

 Host another long-lived service on a set number of your Hadoop slots?

-Database access, spawn actors/threads, DDoS, whatever?
+Database access, spawn actors/threads, whatever?

 Don't have a YARN (MRv2) Hadoop cluster yet?